Hong Kong's richest man Li Ka-shing to retire

 Hong Kong's richest man Li Ka-shing announced Friday he was stepping down as chairman of his flagship company CK Hutchison, marking the end of an era for one of the world's most storied tycoons.

-Li, who turns 90 in July, is expected to hand over the reins to his eldest son Victor.
+Li, a wartime refugee, got his start in 1950 making plastic flowers and over the years built a sprawling conglomerate that has become part of the fabric of Hong Kong life, ranging from internet services to supermarket chains.

-The billionaire added he would serve as "senior advisor" of the company.
+Smiling occasionally as he spoke with reporters on Friday, Li said he was "happy and honoured" for the opportunities he has had, bowing as he thanked others for their support.

-Speaking with reporters on Friday and smiling occasionally, Li said he was "happy and honoured" for the opportunities he has had.
+"Looking back all these years, it's my honour to have founded Cheung Kong and to have served society," he told the packed room, referring to his company's original name.

-"Today's young people also have many opportunities," Li added.
-"Knowledge changes fate -- you must invest and strengthen yourself."
+Nicknamed "Superman", Li's decisions set market trends, with the potential to affect property and utility prices for the city's seven million residents.

 Li never gave a straight answer when asked about retirement at previous press conferences, but a sweeping revamp of his vast empire in 2015 was seen as a sign that he was paving the way for Victor to take over.